jasny/php-code-quality/README.md

     composer require --dev codeception/codeception jasny/codeception-module

+### PHP Cloc

+[phpcloc](https://github.com/appzcoder/phpcloc) Count the lines of codes in the project as PHP implementation of cloc.

 ### PHP CodeSniffer
 [phpcs](https://github.com/squizlabs/PHP_CodeSniffer) tokenises PHP files and detects violations of a defined set of coding standards.
 It is an essential development tool that ensures your code remains clean and consistent.